Kvieta1990/Kvieta1990.github.io/_posts/2025-06-26-remote_connect.md

    > The `<>` here is only for quotation purpose and should not be included in the command.

 - We can add a shared drive for the RDP connection so that the connected remote will mount the specified folder remotely and can therefore get access to files on the local machine.
 To do it, on the RDP client interface, we click on `Show Options` in the bottom-left corner, then go to the `Local Resouces` tab, then `Local devices and resources`, and then click on the `More...` button down at the bottom.
 In the pop-up windows, we can choose the folder we want to mount onto the remote machine.
 Then we can find the local folder mounted in the remote machine -- see the `Redirected drives and folders` group in `Explorer`.

+## MacOS

+On MacOS, we have the `Windows App` app which previously was the `Microsoft Remote Desktop` app (the previously installed `Microsoft Remote Desktop` app still works).

 <br />